khaors/geocompr/main.md

 A satisfying and important aspect of geographic research is producing and communicating the results in the form of maps.
 Map making --- the art of Cartography --- is an ancient skill that involves precision, consideration of the map-reader and often an element of creativity.
-Basic plotting of geographic data is straightforward with `plot()` (see section \@ref(basic-map)) but making maps for publication is an advanced and time-consuming skill.
+Basic plotting of geographic data is straightforward in R with `plot()` (see section \@ref(basic-map)) which already allows the fabrication of quality maps.
-It is a skill worth learning, however: a carefully crafted map can communicate results effectively and avoid time spent generating them going to waste due to poor presentation [@brewer_designing_2015]:
+Advanced map-making even increases this quality and is a skill worth learning, since: a carefully crafted map can communicate results effectively and avoid time spent generating them going to waste due to poor presentation [@brewer_designing_2015]:

 > Amateur-looking maps can undermine your audience’s ability to understand important information and weaken the presentation of a professional data investigation.